How Big is the Harmful Impact of Commuting?

 The next question you might ask is how are commutes changing?
 Are they getting longer or shorter?
-Unfortunately, they are getting longer, as illustrated in the below chart, based on figures obtained from the US Census Bureau and an article published by The Washington Post.
+Unfortunately, they are getting longer, as illustrated in the below chart, based on figures obtained from the US Census Bureau and an article published by.

 What is further concerning is this time is essentially being wasted traveling to and from work.

 As pointed out in The Washington Post article, according to the Census, there was about 139 million workers commuting in 2014.
 At an average of 26 minutes each way to work, five days a week, 50 weeks a year, that works out to something like a total of 1.8 trillion minutes Americans spent commuting in 2014.
 Or, if you prefer, call it 29.6 billion hours, 1.2 billion days, or a collective 3.4 million years.